shinux/tears/README.md

 ```

-finally we generate the post and insert into mongoDB, and access the url:
+finally we insert posts into mongoDB, then access the url:

 ```
     python post_engine.py -g

     python tears.py

     open "http://localhost:8080"
 ```

-you may modify some personal information
+ps: you may modify some personal information